The Parisian Macao

-The Parisian Macao (澳門巴黎人) is a casino resort on the Cotai Strip in Cotai, Macau, China owned by Las Vegas Sands, which features a half-scale Eiffel Tower as one its landmarks.
+The Parisian Macao (澳門巴黎人) is a casino resort on the Cotai Strip in Cotai, Macau, China owned by Las Vegas Sands, which features a half-scale Eiffel Tower as one of its landmarks.
 It was originally expected to be operational in late 2015, with that later changed to August 2016.
 The hotel officially opened on 13 September 2016.

 History

 Development and construction

 The Parisian Macao was estimated to cost around $2.5 billion and is being funded by Las Vegas Sands with $1.5 billion in bank loans and $900 million to $1 billion in cash.
 The company will also have to pay a penalty of 900,000 patacas ($112,700) for the delay in developing the plot.